-Mark Zuckerberg wanted to disrupt philanthropy.
-But it has a race problem.
+Mark Zuckerberg’s effort to disrupt philanthropy has a race problem

 “I haven’t talked much about our work on this,” the chief executive wrote to his 116 million Facebook followers a week after George Floyd’s death, “but the Chan Zuckerberg Initiative has been one of the largest funders, investing ~$40 million annually for several years in organizations working to overcome racial injustice."
 He said he and his wife, pediatrician Priscilla Chan, "are committed to this work, and we expect to be in this fight for many years to come.”

-To many Black employees at the CZI, however, the organization’s goal of advancing justice has been compromised both by its internal practices and its approach to giving, according to recordings of company meetings, employee surveys, email, and interviews with current and former employees, some of whom spoke on the condition of anonymity because they are not authorized to speak for the CZI.
+To many Black employees at CZI, however, the organization’s goal of advancing justice has been compromised both by its internal practices and its approach to giving, according to recordings of company meetings, employee surveys, email, and interviews with current and former employees, some of whom spoke on the condition of anonymity because they are not authorized to speak for CZI.
 Some Black employees say that their voices have been marginalized and their expertise discounted.
-They also say the CZI’s grant-making has left Black leaders and Black communities unsupported.
+They also say CZI’s grant-making has left Black leaders and Black communities unsupported.

-Prompted by the Floyd protests and statements Zuckerberg and Chan made about the Black Lives Matter movement, members of the CZI’s Black employee resource group in late June wrote a letter to Chan, who runs day-to-day operations.
-The previously unreported letter, obtained by The Washington Post, said that for years the CZI’s leaders responded with “resistance and exasperation” when Black employees asked the company to approach internal and external work through the lens of racial equity.
+Prompted by the protests following Floyd’s death and statements Zuckerberg and Chan made about the Black Lives Matter movement, members of CZI’s Black employee resource group in late June wrote a letter to Chan, who runs day-to-day operations.
+The previously unreported letter, obtained by The Washington Post, said that for years CZI’s leaders responded with “resistance and exasperation” when Black employees asked the company to approach internal and external work through the lens of racial equity.

 “You, Mark, and the senior leadership team have asked us to trust your commitment to making CZI a more diverse, inclusive, and equitable organization,” the group wrote to Chan.
 “You’ve asked for grace as you each engage in your personal racial equity journeys.
 You have made these requests of us for years, yet you have not made much progress.”

-In a statement, the corporation’s chief operating officer, Josué Estrada, responded to The Washington Post on behalf of Zuckerberg and Chan, and said the CZI has invested $2 billion in total across science, education, immigration, housing and criminal justice, 40 percent of which has gone to promoting racial equity.
+In a statement, the company’s chief operating officer, Josué Estrada, responded to The Post on behalf of Zuckerberg and Chan, and said CZI has invested $2 billion in total across science, education, immigration, housing and criminal justice, 40 percent of which has gone to promoting racial equity.

 “While a great deal of CZI’s philanthropic efforts to date have served to advance racial equity, progress has been uneven across our issue areas, and it has not always been explicitly named or systematically tracked," Estrada wrote.
 "We also have work to do internally.
 As a growing start-up philanthropy, we need to build systems that ensure we are supporting diversity, equity, and inclusion within our own organization.”

-Through the CZI, Zuckerberg propagates his worldview far beyond Facebook.
+Through CZI, Zuckerberg propagates his worldview far beyond Facebook.
 And some Black employees say that his philanthropic efforts are stymied by the same desire to appear unbiased that critics of Facebook claim is causing real-world harm to Black communities.
-In recent months, civil rights leaders, independent auditors and Facebook’s own employees have called out Zuckerberg’s blind spots around race, including his approach to civil rights as a partisan issue, a blinkered view on moderating white supremacy and discomfort discussing anti-Blackness.
+In recent months, civil rights leaders, independent auditors and Facebook’s own employees have called out what they perceive as Zuckerberg’s blind spots around race, including his approach to civil rights as a partisan issue, a blinkered view on moderating white supremacy and discomfort discussing anti-Blackness.

 Chan and Zuckerberg are some of the youngest billionaires to sign the Giving Pledge, where members promise to give away half their wealth, joining Bill and Melinda Gates, Pierre Omidyar, and Larry Ellison.
 Most donors shape their philanthropic legacies after distancing themselves from their companies — or from controversy.
 Gates, for example, stepped down as chief executive of Microsoft in 2000, the same year he launched his foundation and in the midst of an antitrust trial.
 For Zuckerberg and Chan, any politicization of their charitable giving could hurt Facebook, which is already under fire from both political parties.